Police Arrest Two Men After Siloam Springs Robbery

 Police said they smelled a “pungent odor of burnt marijuana,” and recovered 13 plastic bags and two glass jars containing a green leafy substance, according to the affidavit.

-Police also recovered a Remington 870 shotgun, 5 12-gauge rounds, 11 9mm Winchester FMJ rounds, an air soft pistol and a pistol-shaped key chain with a laser, according to the affidavit.
+Police also recovered a Remington 870 shotgun, five 12-gauge rounds, 11 9mm Winchester FMJ rounds, an air soft pistol and a pistol-shaped key chain with a laser, according to the affidavit.

 Zamora was being held Monday (Oct.
 30) at the Benton County Jail on a $21,595 bond.
 Obispo was no longer listed as an inmate.